pbinkley/rcb-manual/sections/03-printed-books.md

 book composition, would be leaded two points; 8-point type, four points; and 6-point type, used for footnotes, six points.
 For spacing between paragraphs, a channel of the drum would be left empty.
-In 10- point composition the loss in compactness over ordinary composition leaded one point is about 30%, and this percentage increases as the size of the type decreases.
+In 10-point composition the loss in compactness over ordinary composition leaded one point is about 30%, and this percentage increases as the size of the type decreases.
 The waste